 With some intentional work, you can identify what people really want in a career.
 People no longer just have to take any job to pay the bills, they can have a career doing something that they are passionate about.
-Something that they love and fulfills them.
+Something that they love and fulfill them.

 One job posting will have several hundred applications.
 It is important to write the job description to find the ideal candidate.